Summary

 Energy-efficient Data Center Design

 Modular data centers allow for better scalability and energy management by expanding capacity as needed without overbuilding.
-Using either renewable power supplies or power supplies with high efficiency ratings (80 Plus Gold or Platinum) reduces energy losses during conversion.
+Using either renewable power supplies or power supplies with high-efficiency ratings (80 Plus Gold or Platinum) reduces energy losses during conversion.
 Implementing systems that monitor and manage energy usage throughout the data center can also optimize power consumption.
+Another part of energy-efficient design is building data centers in places with immediate access to renewable energy, as NVIDIA is beginning to do.

 4. Use Cloud Computing and Virtualization